-What is an Enduring Power of Attorney?
+What is an enduring power of attorney?

-- ensuring your bills are paid
+- paying your bills

 - preparing your tax returns